Midburn/iMidburn-Android/README.md

     }
     ```
 * `$ ./gradlew assembleDebug` or from Android Studio invoke 'Import Project' and select the `./iBurn-Android` directory.
+* update gradle script for module: `android-gmaps-addons` - change the following in build.gradle:
+    in `defaultConfig` change `minSdkVersion` from  9 to 14

 **Note**: Camp, Art and Event location data (`camps.json`, `art.json`, `events.json`) are embargoed by the Burning Man Organization until the gates open each year.
 Sorry!